-For more information, contact the director, Center for Indian Education, ED 444, 480/965-6292, or access the Web site at www.asu.edu/educ/cie.
+For more information, visit the center in ED 402, call 480/965-6292, or access the center's Web site at www.asu.edu/educ/cie.

 CRESMET.
-See "Center for Research on Education in Science, Mathematics, Engineering, and Technology," page 31, for information about this joint venture of the Colleges of Education, Engineering and Applied Sciences, and Liberal Arts and Sciences.
+See "Center for Research on Education in Science, Mathematics, Engineering, and Technology," page 27, for information about this joint venture of the Colleges of

+Education, Engineering and Applied Sciences, and Liberal Arts and Sciences.